XJIA357/XJIA357/README.md

 ### Hi there 👋
+- 🌱 I’m currently learning Java and web developing and I have two cats😄.
 <!--
 **XJIA357/XJIA357** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.